 It’s also possible to accidentally hurt someone while using a laser pointer.
-This has led to some people wondering “is it illegal to shine a laser pointer at someone?”
+This has led to some people wondering if it’s illegal to shine a laser pointer at someone?

 The answer to that question is a bit more complicated than you might imagine.
 Read on to examine this question so that you can come to an understanding about the legality of pointing laser pointers at other people.